 The narrative began in the second person, based on the inspirational sentence, “An eerie calm falls over you when you finally decide to kill yourself.”
 This technique worked for about 70 pages until the point of view became too limiting.
 Then I switched to first person narration from Alex’s POV.
 When I needed more emotional distance from his dilemma, I changed to third person before determining that Ed’s voice was the best way to tell this story.

 The first draft clocked in at 200 pages (not counting the 100+ pages I trashed beforehand).
 Then I dumped another 140 and wrote 200 more to achieve the final manuscript over the next two years.
 This lengthy process turned out to be ideal training for writing a novel because I had the opportunity to try everything.
+For you writing nerds out there, the aforementioned page numbers are based on double-spaced, 12-point Courier font.

 What other books would you compare this story to within your genre?